crhall-writing/crhall-writing.github.io/_poems/low-bar.md

 you're the type of guy
 that made me realize hours after dusk
 it's my sunglasses still on
-making the drive to leave you so difficult
+making the drive to leave so difficult

 but back when we ate breakfast before dawn
 you told me of fans begging